mcgilldinglab/scCross/docs/tutorials.rst

 Tutorials
 =========

-We will show you the main functions of ``sccross`` with two experiments.
-One is to show the functions of integration, cross generation and muti-omics simulation.
-The other is to show the functions of perturbation.
+We will show you the main functions of ``sccross`` with the matched mouse brain dataset experiments.

 .. toctree::
     matched_mouse_brain.ipynb
-    COVID-19.ipynb